 Our analysis differs from that of recent studies in some important respects.
 Similar to Coria and Zhang (2017), our model features endogenous departure times and pollution dispersion that varies by time of day.
 However, individual drivers in their model travel at a constant speed throughout their trips.
 Their model also features only one origin and destination, and there is no route choice except for brief consideration of a toy network with one origin and one destination connected by two routes.
-Rodriguez Roman and Allahviranloo (2019) go further than we do in tracking the movements of individuals in order to measure their cumulative exposure to pollution.
+Rodriguez-Roman and Allahviranloo (2019) go further than we do in tracking the movements of individuals in order to measure their cumulative exposure to pollution.
 Yet, as noted above, they employ only three time periods per day and solve for equilibrium using static traffic assignment.
 Vosough et al. (2020) study a predictive pricing regime in which the level of a flat cordon toll is adjusted daily in response to rolling forecasts of wind speed.
 Their model excludes departure-time decisions.
-Moreover, instead of using a Gaussian dispersion model to describe the evolution of air quality, they employ a box model in which the concentration of pollution is uniform within a cubic volume enclosing the city.
+Moreover, instead of using a Gaussian dispersion model to describe the evolution of air quality, they employ a Box model (EPA, 2021a) in which the concentration of pollution is uniform within a rectangular prism enclosing the city.

-The stylized urban road network, origin-destination matrix, and travel demand preferences we use for our application are the same as those used by de Palma et al. (2005) to study congestion pricing.
+The stylized urban road network, origin-destination matrix, and travel demand preferences, in this paper, are the same as those used by de Palma et al. (2005) to study congestion pricing.
 Our analysis builds on theirs by including vehicular emissions of CO, CO2, NOx, and particulate matter, and studying the use of tolls to simultaneously address congestion and pollution externalities.
 Their analysis of tolling schemes goes further than ours in considering area tolls and comprehensive tolls that support an approximate system optimum.
-However, they limit attention to a cordon toll on one particular ring road, whereas we evaluate three alternative single cordons as well as double cordons.8 evaluated a cordon around Central London, and a second cordon in Inner London.
-They find that adding the second cordon increases the economic benefits by about 50 percent.
-Similar results were obtained by Yang and Huang (2005) for the Shanghai road network, and by Safirova et al. (2007b) for the Washington, DC metropolitan area.
-Santos (2004) assessed cordon pricing for eight English towns, and concluded that double cordons yield on average nearly double the benefits of a single cordon.9 By contrast, on our stylized network, double cordons do not add greatly to efficiency although they do reduce spatial disparities in individual gains and losses.
+However, they limit attention to a cordon toll on one particular ring road, whereas we evaluate three alternative single cordons as well as double cordons.
+As explained in Section 3, our study also differs from de Palma et al. (2005) in terms of computation methods and the timing of the step tolls.

 Double cordons have not yet been implemented anywhere.
 Proposals were made for Edinburgh and Manchester, but turned down by referendums in 2008.
 Nevertheless, several studies have assessed the pros and cons of double cordons vis à vis single cordons.
-May et al. (2002)
+As discussed in Section 4, they find that a double cordon can yield substantially higher benefits than a single cordon.
+By contrast, on our stylized network, double cordons do not add greatly to efficiency although they do reduce spatial disparities in individual gains and losses.